Can I Send Large Files via Gmail?

 How to Send Large Files through Gmail

 As one of the most popular and widely used email services in the world, Gmail is used regularly for sending files with a maximum size of 25 MB according to the Gmail attachment limit.
 What’s more, you cannot send a folder directly via Gmail.
-But don’t worry, in this full guide of how to send large files in Gmail, we will show you the best and easiest solutions with clear solutions.
+But don’t worry, in this full guide on how to send large files in Gmail, we will show you the best and easiest solutions with clear solutions.

 What Is Gmail Attachment Limit?